alexlehner/alexlehner.github.io/about.md

 I just finished my Master’s Degree at [Florida State University](http://fsu.edu/ "FSU Website") and I'm currently looking for my next career adventure.

-I like to spend my free time rock climbing climbing and doing circus activities.
+I like to spend my free time rock climbing and doing circus activities.
 I was a performer in the [FSU Flying High Circus](http://circus.fsu.edu/ "FSU Flying High Circus Website") for 4 years and did a mix of wire-walking, juggling, and trapeze.

 Please find me on [twitter](https://twitter.com/AlexJLehner "Alex on Twitter") and [linkedin](http://linkedin.com/in/ajlehner "Alex on LinkedIn") or at [alex@lifelikegeek.com](mailto:alex@lifelikegeek.com).